csula/cs-3220-spring-2018-midterm/README.md

 ## Deliverables

 * Single text containing link to pull request

+In the pull request, it should contain changes as followed:

-* necessary form HTML elements in `index.html` [2 pt]
+* HTML form elements in `index.html` [2 pt]
-* BufferQueue implementation in `src/models/queue.js` [2 pts]
+* BufferQueue in `src/models/queue.js` [2 pts]
-* GameChart WebComponent implementation in `src/views/chart.js` [3 pts]
+* GameChart WebComponent in `src/views/chart.js` [3 pts]
 * tick function under `src/tick.js` [1 pt]
-* necessary event bindings in `src/app.js` [2 pts]
+* event bindings in `src/app.js` [2 pts]

 > Please review the `test` section below to make sure you can pass all the unit
 > tests

 ## Context

-Your job here is to implement a animated chart that displays differences like gif
+Your job here is to implement a animated bar chart that displays last few differences in real time like gif below:
-below:

 ![animated chart demo](demo.gif)

-*Animated* chart is a chart that displays the last few values in as bar chart.
-To do so, you will need to implement a few different components like BufferQueue data structure as well as the chart web component.
+To do so, you will need to implement a few different components like BufferQueue data structure as well as the chart web component and a couple other utilities methods.

 ### Instructions

-As you start hacking, you may find the midterm to be a huge step.
-It's okay to feel overwhelmed.
-General suggestion is to start by looking at lower level implementations first without worry about combining everything all together.
+As you start hacking, you may find the midterm to be a huge project.
+It's okay to feel _overwhelmed_.
+The general suggestion is to start by looking at lower level components first without worry about combining everything all together.
-For example, you may find a good start point by looking at the BufferQueue in `src/models/queue.js` as well as the tests provided in the `test/queue.test.js` to implement such queue.
+For example, you may find a good start point by looking at the BufferQueue in `src/models/queue.js` as well as the tests provided in the `test/queue.test.js` to implement the queue.

-Suggested steps to implement the midterm is as followed:
+That being said, the suggested steps to implement the midterm is as followed:

-1. Add necessary forms and styles under `index.html`
+1. Add forms and styles under `index.html`
 2. BufferQueue in `src/models/queue.js`
 3. GameGraph in `src/views/graph.js`
 4. tick function in `src/tick.js`
 5. glue everything together in `src/app.js`
-6. as bonus, start work toward styling under `index.html`

 > You have find various hints and instructions under those files.
 Please pay
-> attentions to those comments
+> close attentions to those comments

 ## Get Started